madalinioana/assembly-game-of-life/README.md

 - `input/`: Sample input files for testing.
 - `output/`: Sample output files for reference.

-## Requirements

-- C compiler for compiling the source code.
-- Standard libraries for file I/O operations.
-- Text editor or IDE for code modifications.

 ## Example

 To illustrate the usage, consider the following:

 1. Simulating Conway's Game of Life with a predefined initial configuration.
 2. Encrypting a message using the cellular automaton evolution as the encryption key.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- John Horton Conway for inventing the Game of Life.
-- Contributors to the field of cellular automata and cryptography.

 ---